unstoppabledomains/resolution-go/README.md

-# Resolve .crypto domains in golang
+# Resolve .crypto and .zil domains in golang